ozten/TLD.js/README.md

 # TLD.js
+**Update:** Closing signing for now, we need to work through the two blocker issues, before this could move forward as a kickstarter or other strategy.

 **Note:** This kick-starter hasn't been submitted yet.
-Please fork and improve, file issues against the idea, etc.
+Please read and help solve open bugs.

 ``.io`` is an awesome general TLD for technical projects.
 What if we had **.js for fantastic JavaScript** and NodeJS projects?
 If you invest your time into sharing JavaScript you should be